addl/flask_blog/entries/python/flask/flask_i18n.md

 This command will generate a '.mo' file just next to the '.po' file

 ## Running the application
-Set default locale to "es", just to test:
+Set default locale to `es`, just to test:
 ```python
 @babel_ext.localeselector
 def get_locale():